pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

 # Demonstrating jQuery functionality - building a Pagination and Content Filter

-### Eventually, the following will be re-written as a how-to tutorial
+  - Eventually, it will be adapted to be a how-to tutorial

   - This was originally built as Project 2, part of TeamTreehouse, Tech Degree, Full Stack JavaScript